kundan-ghosh/kundan-ghosh/README.md

 **`Digital Craftsman (Data Scientist / ML Engineer / LLM Researcher)`**

 <p style="max-width: 600px; margin: auto; font-size: 16px;">
-I’m a passionate data scientist & machine learning engineer shaping my own version of the intelligent digital world—one model at a time.
-My journey flows through mathematics, data science, machine learning, deep learning, NLP, and finally LLMs.
+I’m passionate about data science & machine learning, shaping my own version of the intelligent digital world—one model at a time.
+My journey flows through mathematics, data science, machine learning, deep learning, NLP, and LLMs.
   I deeply enjoy the craft of coding — because for me:
   “Codes are like magical mantras.
   I love learning them, shaping them, and creating magic through them.”

-My journey flows through <b>Mathematics → Data Science</b>.
   ### This is my choice — to be the person who builds, learns, and creates.